-Unsigned, "Sin Shake Sin" managed to reach #5 on Billboard's Rock Radio Most Added charts in late 2017 with their independent single "Can't Go To Hell", which was also added to Sirius/XM Octane, hand picked by Spotify as their "Discovery Weekly" track, and was featured as "Pick of the Week" by both nationally syndicated radio shows "Hard Drive with Lou Brutus" and "The L.A.
+Unsigned, "Sin Shake Sin" managed to reach #5 on Billboard's Rock Radio Most Added charts in late 2017 with their independent single "Can't Go To Hell", which was also added to Sirius/XM Octane, and featured as "Pick of the Week" by both nationally syndicated radio shows "Hard Drive with Lou Brutus" and "The L.A.
 Lloyd Top 30 Countdown".

 Recently featured as the ending credits song for the Netflix movie "Little Evil", as well as prominent placements in the hit TV show "Vampire Diaries", "WWE Raw" and more, Sin Shake Sin has accomplished many things in a short period of time.

 Sin Shake Sin is Stacy's most passionate project yet.
 He wrote, sang, performed all the instruments as well as produced and mixed all the songs himself.

 Stacy Hogan has written over 15 major label songs for other artists across multiple genres, including 2 Billboard Top 10 Hard Rock singles, and even produced an album that topped the Billboard Classical charts in August 2017.
 After licensing his music for TV/Film as well as winning multiple songwriting awards, he decided to reboot and begin his new project, Sin Shake Sin.

 After successfully meeting it's crowd-funding goals when the project first debuted as a Kickstarter campaign, Sin Shake Sin's debut full length album "Lunatics and Slaves" was released.
 In 2020, the follow-up album "The Mess We've Made" landed Stacy a write up in Guitar World Magazine and a broader audience.